cirosantilli/algorithm-cheat/sort.md

 counting sort has $O(n)$ worst case.

-There are many algorithms that sort in-place, thus achieving $O(1)$ extra memory (excludig the input itself) worst case.
+There are many algorithms that sort in-place, thus achieving $O(1)$ extra memory (excluding the input itself) worst case.
 This is the case for quicksort and heapsort, but not for merge sort.

 There are algorithms that achieve both optimal time and space at the same time such as heapsort,